nb-twy/ParkDirectories/README.md

 The install script, _install.sh_, has several options that allow you to customize your installation.
 Let's walk through each of these options.

 **Bootstrap from .bashrc**
 The default behavior is to append the bootstrap code in your `$HOME/.bash_profile` script.
 This code checks that the executable, _pd.sh_, exists and runs it.
-If you'd like to have this code appended to your `$HOME/.bashrc` file instead, use the `--bashrc` option:
+If you'd like to have this code appended to your `$HOME/.bashrc` file instead, use the `--bashrc` option.
 ```bash
 ./install.sh --bashrc
 ```